-Collaboration with other students in the course is permitted on (only) homework assignments under the following conditions:
+Collaboration is permitted on homework assignments under the following conditions:

 Each person must write up and hand in their own assignment.

 Any answers, explanations, or reasoning in the assignment must be written in your own words.

 If you and another person hand in nearly identical assignments (as judged by me), I reserve the right to require you to work alone from then on.